 The golden rule is always to be polite to the audience and maintain an aura of calm, no matter how hard someone may be in trying to give you a hard time.

 As the speaker, you are held to a higher standard than your questioners.
-A questioner may get away with insulting you, but you will not get away with insulting a questioner.
+A questioner could insult you, but you will not get away with insulting a questioner.

 Be Honest.
 People are fed up with hearing politicians on the radio and on television who evade the question.
 Don't be like them unless you want to lose your credibility.
 If you don't know the answer to a question, say so, but volunteer to get back to that person with an answer.
 Avoid suggesting where they might get an answer from - people are also fed up with being pushed from one person to another.
 If you have been asked a question it is your responsibility to deal with it; refer to other sources only when you can guarantee that they will give appropriate responses.